Are plant-based milks really that good for you?

 - Rice milk: Low in calories but also low in protein; has no saturated fat; sweet, nutty flavor; most hypoallergenic choice that is often used for multiple food allergies.

-- Nut milks (almond, cashew): Plain types are lowest calorie plant-based milk option; very low carb so nice option with cereal for diabetes; nutty flavor.
+- Nut milks (almond, cashew): Plain types are the lowest calorie plant-based milk option; very low carb so nice choice to pair with cereal for diabetes; nutty flavor.

 - Pea milk: Another high protein choice; usually has added oil for creaminess; pea flavor that is slightly bitter.

 - Coconut milk: High in saturated fat; zero protein (unless added); slightly tart coconut flavor.